microsoftgraph/csharp-teams-sample-graph/README.md

 ### O365 Account with Admin privileges

-As the current Microsoft Teams Graph APIs are only accessible by a tenant admin, to run the app, you'll need to sign in with an account with admin privileges.
-Note that in most companies, you might not have these rights, nor the ability to grant yourself these rights, therefore you might benefit from a developer account through our [Office 365 Developer program](https://dev.office.com/devprogram).
+To set this app up, you'll need to be a global admin, because only global admins can consent to apps using permissions such as Group.ReadWrite.All.
+Consider creating your own test tenant by creating a developer account with our [Office 365 Developer program](https://dev.office.com/devprogram).

 ### Registered app